 Typically, flexible working arrangements involve changes to either working hours (e.g. different start and finish times), the location (e.g. working from home), or the pattern of work (e.g. job sharing or split shifts).

-The Fair Work Commission has powers to resolve disputes over flexible work requests, and a recent ruling by the Commission has highlighted the need for employers to properly consider a worker’s flexible-work request, including the employee’s personal circumstances and reasonable grounds for the employer’s refusal.
+The Fair Work Commission has powers to resolve disputes over flexible work requests, and recent rulings by the Commission have highlighted the need for employers to properly consider a worker’s flexible-work request, including the employee’s personal circumstances and reasonable grounds for the employer’s refusal.

 Let’s have a look at the details and what employers need to remember when considering and responding to requests for flexible work arrangements.